rengenesio/FileTransferSimulator/README.md

 FileTransferSimulator
 =====================

-All Network Layers C++ implementation for file transfer P2P simulation
+All Network Layers C++ implementation for file transfer P2P simulation.
+Simulates a file transfer with random package loss

+Run the client application (Simulador-Cliente) and the server application (Simulador-Servidor